CustomTypeOne/LoopPatches/README.md

 LoopPatches offer several adjustments to Loop.
 Each is disabled by default the first time you build after adding the patches, but your selected values are maintained for subsequent builds for a given phone.
 Only enable the feature(s) you want to use and test.
 Leave the rest disabled.

-Note: for **prior users of LoopPatches** - the order of features has been modified and new features are available.
-There is no longer a drag and drop action required to add Settings to Xcode.
+Note: for **prior users of LoopPatches**: _The order of features has been modified and new features are available.
+There is no longer a drag and drop action required to add Settings to Xcode._

 * Features near the bottom of the list are either not recommended or are new and require more care
 * The order of patches displayed under Settings does not affect the values saved from previous builds